 Field Param Layout Type Notes Segment-based Session-based User Defined Field udfname The value (if any) of the specified user defined field for this call segment.
 The value(s) (if any) of the specified user defined field for any call segment(s) associated with this session.
 Note that a single session may have been tagged multiple times different values - all of which will be shown here (space separated).
 Unlike "All UDFs" above, these fields just show the value of the specified UDF in the results column.
 Use the filter and column titles to show the name of the UDF.
 Custom Field (String) SQL Allows additional text fields to be derived from the data held within the database.
 Please contact Avaya if you need to use these features.
-Custom Field (Number) SQL but in this case th eld (String) above - e result is treated as ing purposes and in rder.
+Custom Field (Number) SQL As for Custom Field (String) above - but in this case the result is treated as a number for filtering purposes and in the column sort order.